Skip to main content Skip to footer

 Business environment

 The business and regulatory environment in Angola is generally very challenging due to high inflation, high labour costs, extensive bureaucracy, widespread corruption, and weak institutions.
-The legal system is weak, burdened by corruption, and politically influenced.
-Some improvement has occurred under President João Lourenço (2017–), and the trend in WGI indicators has generally been positive over the past decade.
-Improvements mainly concern corruption levels, with the country’s percentile ranking rising from 5 out of 100 ten years ago to 29 out of 100 in 2023.
+The legal system is weak and characterised by corruption and political influence.
+However, some improvements have been observed under President Lourenço, and the trend in the WGI has been broadly positive over the past decade.
+Improvements are most notable in corruption control, where Angola’s score increased from 18/100 to 35/100 between 2015 and 2024.

 EKN’s policy

-EKN is open to sovereign risks but exercises caution due to significant exposure to public risks.
-For other public sector risks (such as authorities, municipalities, and cities), a requirement for a letter of credit, bank, or sovereign guarantee applies.
-For banks and companies, elevated premium rates apply for longer risk tenors.
+EKN is open to sovereign risk exposure but applies a restrictive approach due to significant existing exposure to public sector risks.
+For other public sector risks (such as authorities, municipalities, and cities), letters of credit, bank guarantees, or sovereign guarantees are required.
+For banks and corporates, elevated premium levels apply for longer tenors.

-Angola has renegotiated its debts twice in the Paris Club, in 1989 and 2006, without any formal debt cancellation.
-The 2006 agreement was prepaid.
-Other ECAs within the OECD continue to report good payment experience with Angola.
+Angola has restructured its Paris Club debt twice, in 1989 and 2006, without receiving any formal debt relief.
+The 2006 agreement was repaid ahead of schedule.
+Other OECD ECAs also continues to report positive payment experience for Angola.

 Learn more about exporting to Angola